 The game offers a lot of flexibility in terms of how you choose to spend your days, allowing you to focus on doing the activities you enjoy most.
 Over the in-game years, you’ll get to know the community of Stardew Valley pretty well, forming relationships that can leave a lasting impression.

 Publisher: 11 Bit Studios

 Moonlighter is a 2D-action RPG that sees controlling a shopkeeper who’s always dreamt of going on grand adventures.
 The game features a day/night cycle where days are for running your shop, and upgrading gear and evenings are for exploring dungeons and collecting materials to sell.

 Risk vs. reward is at the core of Moonlighter‘s gameplay loop, as delving deeper into dungeons may yield more valuable materials while increasing your chances of dying and losing a large chunk of everything you’ve collected.

 Developer: Team Cherry

 Publisher: Team Cherry

 By this point, Hollow Knight has pretty much solidified its place in Metroidvania hall of fame.
-The game is centered on its title protagonist, a silent sword-wielding knight on a quest to unlock the mysteries of Hallownest, a dark and dangerous kingdom that offers great rewards to any brave enough to explore its treacherous environments.
+The game is centered on its title protagonist, a silent sword-wielding knight on a quest to unlock the mysteries of Hallownest.
+This dark and dangerous kingdom offers great rewards to any brave enough to explore its treacherous environments.

 Developer: Studio MDHR